sammcj/m2e/README.md

-# Freedom Translator - 'Murican to English Converter
+# M2E - 'Murican to English Converter

-A modern, lightweight application for converting text from American to International English spellings.
+A lightweight application for converting text from American to International English spellings.

 ## Features